-5 Expected Fisher information
+5 Fisher information

-This chapter introduces the expected Fisher information matrix as the local curvature (the Hessian matrix) of the Kullback-Leibler divergence, serving as the local second-order sensitivity matrix for model parameters.
+This chapter introduces the Fisher information matrix as the local curvature (the Hessian matrix) of the Kullback-Leibler divergence, serving as the local second-order sensitivity matrix for model parameters.

-5.1 Expected Fisher information
+5.1 Fisher information

 Local quadratic approximation of KL divergence

-Specifically, we consider \[ \begin{split} D_{\text{KL}}(P(\boldsymbol \theta), P(\boldsymbol \theta+\boldsymbol \varepsilon)) &= \text{E}_{P(\boldsymbol \theta)}\left( \log p(\boldsymbol x| \boldsymbol \theta) - \log p(\boldsymbol x| \boldsymbol \theta+\boldsymbol \varepsilon) \right)\\ & = h(\boldsymbol \theta+\boldsymbol \varepsilon) \\ \end{split} \] where \(\boldsymbol \theta\) is kept constant and \(\boldsymbol \varepsilon\) is varying.
+Specifically, we consider \[ \begin{split} D_{\text{KL}}(P(\boldsymbol \theta), P(\boldsymbol \theta+\boldsymbol \varepsilon)) &= \operatorname{E}_{P(\boldsymbol \theta)}\left( \log p(\boldsymbol x| \boldsymbol \theta) - \log p(\boldsymbol x| \boldsymbol \theta+\boldsymbol \varepsilon) \right)\\ & = h(\boldsymbol \theta+\boldsymbol \varepsilon) \\ \end{split} \] where \(\boldsymbol \theta\) is kept constant and \(\boldsymbol \varepsilon\) is varying.
 Assuming that the pdmf \(p(\boldsymbol x| \boldsymbol \theta)\) is twice differentiable with regard to \(\boldsymbol \theta\) we can approximate the function \(h(\boldsymbol \theta+\boldsymbol \varepsilon)\) quadratically by \[ h(\boldsymbol \theta+\boldsymbol \varepsilon) \approx h(\boldsymbol \theta) + \nabla h(\boldsymbol \theta)^T\boldsymbol \varepsilon+ \frac{1}{2} \boldsymbol \varepsilon^T \, \nabla \nabla^T h(\boldsymbol \theta) \,\boldsymbol \varepsilon \]

 From the familiar properties of the KL divergence we conclude